Stale Waivers REST API - v2

 Scope of waivers and user permissions

-Only the stale waivers that the specific user has permissions to see will be returned, even though the computation of staleness of a waiver can include applications and/or repositories that the user does not have permissions to see.
+Only the stale waivers that the specific user has permission to see will be returned, even though the computation of the staleness of a waiver can include applications and/or repositories that the user does not have permission to see.

-In the case of stale evaluations, only applications and repositories that are stale and that the user has permissions to see will be returned.
+In the case of stale evaluations, only applications and repositories that are stale and that the user has permission to see will be returned.

 Before performing any actions on stale waivers it is recommended to have complete visibility of what can be affected.
 This can be achieved by calling the API with sufficient user permissions (preferably an admin user).